-Make sure you follow the well known mantra of “mastering the basics first”, because it is going to take you further than any short-term sneaky quick fix that you dig up on Youtube or read on Reddit.
-Be honest to yourself if you truly want to progress through the ranks while gathering as much knowledge as you can.
+Make sure you follow the well-known mantra of “mastering the basics first”, because it is going to take you further than any short-term sneaky quick fix that you dig up on Youtube or read on Reddit.
+Be honest with yourself if you truly want to progress through the ranks while gathering as much knowledge as you can.

-It’s important to note that your style isn’t set in stone and it should keep evolving as long as you train Jiu Jitsu.
-However, at purple belt you get to toy with the broader approach to BJJ all the while shifting focus to what actually maters in BJJ – the details.
+It’s important to note that your style isn’t set in stone and it should keep evolving as long as you train in Jiu-Jitsu.
+However, at purple belt, you get to toy with the broader approach to BJJ all the while shifting focus to what actually matters in BJJ – the details.
 Instead of just executing techniques and holding on for dear life in positions like the mount or side control, you get to understand the mechanics behind the human body.